xuset/tab-elect/README.md

 Tab-elect uses the atomic operations of IndexedDB to ensure that only one leader gets elected even if many candidates attempt to elect themselves simultaneously.
 BroadcastChannels are used to broadcast when a new leader has taken over; because of this there is a short amount of time during the transition from one leader to another that both instances think they are the leader.

+This package should be bundled together with something like WebPack or Browserify since it contains some NPM dependencies.

 ## Usage

 ```js